 It began with knives stolen from the kitchen drawer.
 They were unwieldy, poorly balanced, and seemed to flip the wrong way whenever she tried to throw them.
 But she kept practicing with different styles and strategies, and over time began to develop a rapport with the blades.
 After a while, she could hit a target tree fifty feet away with near-perfect accuracy.
 She tried different knives, eventually graduating to blades designed for throwing.
 She was becoming faster, stronger, more accurate.
 And this increase in accuracy extended far beyond throwing mundane sheets of metal; she could now send a dozen hemocrysts into a target and split each sequential crystal down the center with the next.
 The idea of missing an attack became an absurdity born of her past weakness.
 But it still wasn’t enough.
 She had much farther to go still.

 One day, when she was fourteen, she had been sent grocery shopping by her mother, who was preoccupied with undoing some mischief Clive had gotten himself into.
 On the way back from town, she passed their small electronics store.
 The front window was full of overlarge televisions, some of which were only as thick as a dictionary.
-She’d intended to walk on past and continue home, but happenstance had other ideas.
-She caught sight of that face burned into her psyche.
+She caught a glimpse of that face burned into her psyche.
 She stopped in front of the shop, transfixed by the magnificent detail of the HDTV wasted on such a parasite as Tyler Lamm.

 “When you’re an outdoorsman like I am, you learn to feel when things ain’t right,” Tyler said, his voice grating on Lena’s ears.
 It was clear from his accent that he was from farther south, for it was rare to hear someone so close to Atlanta speaking with such a pronounced drawl.
 “And believe me, things were definitely not right that day up at Maiden’s Rock.“